andrelofgrenSU/biceps/README.md

 ```

 ### Unit testing
-Unit testing is performed using the unittest module of boost, which can be installed by running:
+Unit testing is performed using the boost unit test module, which can be installed by running:

 ```# apt install liboost-test-dev```